tomedegroot/study-material/Linux+LPICLevel1Exam1/introductionToTheLinuxServer.md

 `crontab` -> bin to edit a user's crontab, for example `crontab FILE` imports the cron task from the file and checks if it is the correct syntax
   1. `-l` -> list the user's crontab
   2. `-e` -> edit the user's crontab via text editor

+#Introduction To Linux Package Managers

+2 package managers:

+1. Debian
+  1. dpkg: source file to install a package without a repository
+  2. apt-get: package manager (handles dependencies)
+2. RedHat:
+ 1. rpm: source file to install a package without a repository
+ 2. yum: package manager (handles dependencies), uses rpm to install a package

+**yum**

+Yum uses rpm to install a package

+*/etc/yum.repos.d* -> holds all the repo's

+`yum search KEYWORD` -> search all your repo's
+`yum update [PACKAGENAME]` -> download updates for PACKAGENAME or all packages if PACKAGENAME is omitted.

+**apt-get**

+`yum install` contacts the repo to get the most recent package. apt-get doen't do this, therefore, start with:

+`apt-get update` -> get the latest package info, e.g. resyncs with the repo's `apt-cache search PACKAGENAME` -> search the local cache of the repo's for a package

+`apt-get upgrade [PACKAGENAME]` -> download updates for PACKAGENAME or all packages if PACKAGENAME is omitted.

+Installing the latest versions is recommended for security

+#A Look At System Resources With The Linux **Top** Command